cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 text-based byte string literals, e.g., `\\` stands for a single backslash and `\'` stands for a single quote.
 (See {{concat}} for details.)

+### Encoding Indicators of Strings

+The detailed chunk structure of byte and text strings encoded with indefinite length can be notated in the form (_ h'0123', h'4567') and (_ "foo", "bar").
+However, for an indefinite-length string with no chunks inside, (_ ) would be ambiguous as to whether a byte string (0x5fff) or a text string (0x7fff) is meant and is therefore not used.
+The basic forms ''_ and ""_ can be used instead and are reserved for the case of no chunks only --- not as short forms for the (permitted, but not really useful) encodings with only empty chunks, which need to be notated as (_ ''), (_ ""), etc., to preserve the chunk structure.

 ### Base-Encoded Byte String Literals {#encoded-byte-strings}